vipulnaik/diet-exercise-health/events/2024/2024-10-17-anal-swelling.md

 2024-10-19 was the day I resumed sauerkraut consumption.

+On 2024-10-20, the painfulness of voluntary anal sphincter contraction was clearly higher, and the urge for it was also higher.
+My rough sense is that it compared with the level I had experienced on 2024-09-24, after the two-day peak of 2024-09-22 and 2024-09-23.

 ## Comparison with previous anal swelling incidents

 * There was no visible change to the quantity or nature of my stool,